Skip to content

 • enable the sharing of knowledge and practical experience between Austroads member agencies and their use of traffic control devices.

-The Austroads Innovative Temporary Traffic Management Device and Solution Assessment (AITDSA) responds to the emergence of new technologies, innovative solutions and devices that can improve safety at work sites.
+The Austroads Innovative Temporary Traffic Management Device and Solution Assessment (AITDSA) Scheme responds to the emergence of new technologies, innovative solutions and devices that can improve safety at work sites.